OTT Content Management Systems: What You Need to Know About Video CMS in 2022

 With the support of an OTT CMS, users can format and store content in central repositories that can be easily indexed and shared online.

-Platform managers can also assign privileges based on the roles of groups or individuals, such as system admins, operators, subscribers, etc. This allows granular control of who can access specific content and what they can do once connected.
-Content management systems also include automated publishing capabilities to schedule and push content for subscribers and site visitors.
+Platform managers can also assign privileges based on the roles of groups or individuals, such as system admins, operators, subscribers, etc. That allows granular control of who can access specific content and what they can do once connected.
+Content management systems include automated publishing capabilities to schedule and push content for subscribers and site visitors.

 Once you start exploring video management platforms, you likely quickly notice how many options there are.
 While some solutions are designed for entry-level broadcasters, others focus exclusively on large businesses and enterprise organizations.